asdfugil/linux-apple-resources/FEATURES.md

 # Feature Support

-These documents provide information on feature support on supported devices as well as upstreaming statistics
+These documents provide information on feature support on supported devices as well as upstreaming statistics.

 ## Feature Support by SoC